5 Tips to Protect Your Vehicle from Theft

 2. Remove your key from the ignition and take all keys and fobs out of the vehicle

 Leaving keys or key fobs visible gives car thieves easy access to your car or truck.
 Yet in the midst of running errands, it's easy to make a mistake and forget to take them with you.
-That’s why the National Insurance Crime Bureau advises drivers to take all keys or fobs with you when exiting the vehicle.6
+That’s why the National Insurance Crime Bureau advises drivers to take all keys or fobs with them when exiting the vehicle.6

 3. Park in well-lit areas